 One of the first steps in filing a wrongful death lawsuit is to investigate the details of the accident that caused your loved one’s fatal injuries.
 The investigation will involve collecting evidence, examining police reports and witness statements, and perhaps using accident reconstruction experts to help determine the accident’s circumstances.

-Once your attorney has established who was at fault for the crash, they also need to evaluate the full extent of your financial losses to determine what a fair amount of compensation could look like.
+Once your attorney has established who was at fault for the crash, they must also evaluate the full extent of your financial losses to determine a fair amount of compensation.
 This part of the process can also be stressful as you think about how you will manage, for example, without the income and benefits you may have previously relied on from your now-deceased spouse or other close family member.